High Fiber Diet for Diverticulitis

 Dietary fiber can lessen the symptoms of diverticular illness and enhance bowel function, as per research from 2018.

-While some researchers have connected a high fiber diet to a decreased risk of diverticulitis, this may not come in handy for persons suffering from diverticulitis-related flare-ups.
+While some researchers have connected a high fiber diet to a decreased risk of diverticulitis, this may not help people who are suffering from flare-ups.

-Fiber incorporates bulk into stools and can boost colon contractions which can be uncomfortable during flare-up episodes.
-Therefore, a physician might prescribe shunning fiber during severe flare-ups.
+Fiber makes stools bulkier and can stimulate colon contractions, which can be uncomfortable during flare-up episodes.
+Therefore, a physician might advise against fiber during severe flare-ups.

-People are different, so it’s always good to consult a physician prior to making massive diet adjustments.
+People are different, so it’s always good to consult a physician before making massive diet adjustments.
 In addition, when adding fiber, take a lot of water to prevent constipation.

 Final Thought

-If you have this condition, speak with your physician about your food needs and limits to find out how food can aggravate or heal your condition.
+If you have this condition, speak with your physician about your food needs and limits to determine how food can aggravate or heal your condition.

 Printable High Fiber Diet for Diverticulitis (PDF)